How to Get a Green Card Through Marriage: Step-by-Step Guide

 There a several benefits to getting a green card through marriage.
 Here are just a few:

-- Ability to sponsor your relatives once you become a US permanent resident
+• Ability to sponsor certain close relatives (such as your spouse and unmarried children) once you become a U.S. permanent resident

 3. Process of Getting a Green Card Through Marriage